 New application areas – Traditionally, data was collected, organized and analysed within company headquarters for taking key business decisions.
 Few years after the dotcom bust, new strong online giants like Google, Facebook, Amazon, LinkedIn, Netflix etc emerged.
 These companies extended sophisticated data capabilities to their users.
 Modern features like recommendation engines, search engines etc that used deep analytical techniques behind the scenes are becoming common.

-Each of these factors on their own would have been termed as mere advancement in technology, but the fact that all these changes are happening at the same time could potentially disrupt the existing market.
+Each of these factors on their own would have been termed as mere advancement in technology, but the fact that all these changes are happening at the same time, give or take a couple of years, could potentially disrupt the existing market.